Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

-Most of the cross Sinhala and Tamil work has been done in the domain of machine translation.
+Most of the cross-Sinhala and Tamil work has been done in the domain of machine translation.
 A neural machine translation for Sinhala and Tamil languages was initiated by~\citet{tennage2017neural,tennage2017neural1}.
 Then they further enhanced it with transliteration and byte pair encoding~\cite{tennage2018transliteration} and used synthetic training data to handle the rare word problem~\cite{tennage2018handling}.
 This project produced \textit{Si-Ta}~\cite{ranathunga2018si} a machine translation system of Sinhala and Tamil official documents.
 In the statistical machine translation front,~\citet{farhath2018integration} worked on integrating bilingual lists.
 The attempts by~\citet{weerasinghe2003statistical} and~\citet{sripirakas2010statistical} were also focused on statistical machine translation while~\citet{jeyakaran2013novel} attempted a kernel regression method.
 A yet another attempt was made by~\citet{pushpananda2013towards} which they later extended with some quality improvements~\cite{pushpananda2014sinhala}.
-An attempt on real-time direct translation between Sinhala and Tamil was done by~\citet{rajpirathap2015real}.~\citet{dilshani2018linguistic} have done a study on the linguistic divergence of Sinhala and Tamil languages in respect to machine translation.~\citet{mokanarangan2019translation} claims to have built a named entity translator between Sinhala and Tamil for official government documents.
-But this work is locked behind an institutional repository wall and thus is not accessible by other researchers.~\citet{arukgoda2019improving} studied the possibility of using deep learning techniques to improve Sinhala-Tamil translation.
-While not related to Tamil, there have been attempts to link Sinhala NLP with Japanese by Herath et al.~\cite{herath1994practical,herath1996bunsetsu,herath1993generation},~\citet{thelijjagoda2004japanese}, and~\citet{kanduboda2011role}.
-There has been an attempt to use dictionary-based machine translation~\cite{shalini2017dictionary} between Sinhala and the liturgical language of Buddhism, Pali~\cite{childers1875dictionary,salaville1938introduction,liddicoat1993choosing}.
+An attempt at real-time direct translation between Sinhala and Tamil was done by~\citet{rajpirathap2015real}.~\citet{dilshani2018linguistic} have done a study on the linguistic divergence of Sinhala and Tamil languages with respect to machine translation.~\citet{mokanarangan2019translation} claims to have built a named entity translator between Sinhala and Tamil for official government documents.
+But this work is locked behind an institutional repository wall and thus is not accessible by other researchers.~\citet{arukgoda2019improving} studied the possibility of using deep learning techniques to improve Sinhala-Tamil translation which they further improved later~\cite{arukgoda2021improving}.~\citet{pramodya2020comparison} compared Transformers, Recurrent Neural Networks, and Statistical Machine Translation (SMT) in the context of Tamil to Sinhala machine translation.
+The work by~\citet{nissanka2020exploring} used monolingual word embedding to improve NMT between Sinhala and Tamil.~\citet{thillainathan2021fine} uses pre-trained mBART~\cite{liu2020multilingual} models for six directional translations between Sinhala, Tamil, and English. \citet{yashothara2023utility} discussed the use of the Hierarchical Phrase-Based Model for Tamil to Sinhala and Sinhala to Tamil translations. \citet{pramodya2023exploring} presented a comparison of SMT~\cite{pushpananda2015statistical} and NMT models for Sinhala-Tamil translation.
+For NMT they have used base transformer, turned transformer, and mT5~\cite{xue2020mt5}.
+The work by~\citet{su2024unlocking} which compared 8 Parameter-efficient fine-tuning (PEFT) methods on the Si-Ta language pair using the Government corpus~\cite{fernando2020data} and NLLB~\cite{costa2022no} reports that Houlsby adapter~\cite{houlsby2019parameter}, with a 33.34 SacreBLEU~\cite{post2018call} score, to be the best PEFT method.
+However, they also note that the Pfeiffer adapter~\cite{pfeiffer2020mad} runs the fastest at 52.59 hours with a reasonable score of 31.24.
+(Comparatively, the Houlsby adapter runs for 78.65 hours).
+The work by~\citet{pramodya2024enhancing} conducted a comparative analysis of the available models for Sinhala-Tamil translation and reaffirmed the observations of~\citet{duh2020benchmarking} that, in low-resource scenarios, SMT and NMT both may work similarly, however, NMT needs more careful tuning to fit performance.
+The short survey~\cite{perera2025machine} on Indo-Aryan Languages machine translation and transliteration, discusses a few works~\cite{ranathunga2018si,nissanka2020exploring,fonseka2020english,pramodya2020comparison,arukgoda2019improving,thillainathan2021fine} under SiTa translation which have already been discussed in this survey.